alice-ruv/board-games/README.md

         String sql = "SELECT g.game_id FROM game g JOIN user_game u ON g.game_id = u.game_id " +
                 "WHERE game_type_id = ?
 AND status = 'WAIT_FOR_ALL_PLAYERS' AND u.user_id <> ?
 LIMIT 1";
    ```
-   If the result is empty, there is no other user waiting for current game type: a new game created in database.
+   If the result is empty, there is no other user waiting for current game type: a new game created in the database.
    &nbsp;&nbsp;

    Otherwise, we change the game status to 'READY_TO_START' in the database.